Deekshasoni135/Walmart-Retail-Analysis-SQL-Python-PowerBI/README.md

 SELECT * FROM CTE
 WHERE _Rank = 1;
 ```
-5. Categorize sales into Morning, Afternoon, and Evening shifts
+**5. Categorize sales into Morning, Afternoon, and Evening shifts**
 ```sql
 SELECT
       Branch,